How to Cancel Any Airline Ticket Within 24 Hours Without a Penalty!

 Last minute flights are also exempt from the 24-hour cancellation policy.
 You must book your departure at least one week ahead of time to qualify for the 24-hour window under the law.

-In the U.S. Airways example, changing your itinerary costs you an extra $150 on top of your fare, not including any fare increases that may result from switching flights.
-There is not one word about changes made within 24 hours of booking.
+Switching flights can be costly on United ($200, up to $400 for international itineraries), American ($200), and Delta ($200).
 The law doesn't directly address changes vs. cancellations, and the airlines are sticking to the letter of the law.

 In the meantime, you can still get out of a change fee by canceling according to the airline's terms and conditions.
 Simply rebook a different flight once the cancellation is complete.